France Intakes 2023-24:

 - Do not delay replying to college emails.
 In addition, there will be quite a few!

 - Appear for personal/video interviews.
-These are planned around January to March.
+These are planned for around January to March.

 - Once you get acceptance letters, make your decision as quickly as possible.